 A clinical document tells the story of the participant: their diagnosis, their history, their goals, their trial, their progress.
 The clinical reasoning is woven through the narrative.
 This is how Speech Pathologists are trained to write, and for almost every other purpose it is the correct approach.

 A decision document is structured around the assessor's questions.
-Each section maps directly to one of the four statutory criteria.
+Each section maps directly to one of the six statutory criteria.
 The answer to each criterion is stated explicitly, in the language the legislation uses, and supported by evidence in that order.
 The clinical narrative is still there, but it sits underneath the structural scaffolding rather than above it.

 What each criterion actually requires